 Editor’s Note: This post is full of holiday allusions.
 I’m not sorry. 😉

-The annual battle about “Merry Christmas” vs. “Happy Holidays”; then there’s manger scenes vs. menorahs; and, we can’t forget, the 12 Days of Christmas, 8 nights of Hanukkah, and Kwanzaa!
+We are taught to “love thy neighbor”, but then there is the annual battle about “Merry Christmas” vs. “Happy Holidays”; there are manger scenes vs. menorahs; and, we can’t forget, the 12 Days of Christmas, 8 nights of Hanukkah, and Kwanzaa!
 Where does the tree and Santa fit into all that?
 All these traditions are supposed to help bring out the best in us and they just end up causing us more strife.

 I tend to gravitate towards saying “Happy Holidays” because it best encompasses all the activities occurring this season (including Thanksgiving!)
 That is until we get to the week of Christmas.
 Then I go full bore and EVERYONE gets a “Merry Christmas!” from me.
 (I even wear a Santa hat that week, and put those cute reindeer antlers on my car…still not sorry!) 🤶😉

 History tells us that one of the high holy days for the pre-Christian Romans was December 25th, the day they celebrated their sun god.
 Evidently, when they converted to Christianity, some elements of familiar traditions stuck.
 My point is, if our forebears can figure out how to handle this mash of cultures, traditions, and religions, we should be able to as well.

 So, light a menorah (or a kinara); put a star on your tree; compliment your neighbor on his nativity scene; put out some milk and cookies for Santa and find ways to connect with each other in this “Season of Giving”.
 (This is especially important in 2020 when COVID will be keeping many of us physically apart.)
 Let’s try to keep that spirit of Good Will with us throughout the rest of the year as well, shall we?